 (c) a person authorised under the regulations,

-may, by written order, direct that the prisoner be brought up to the place named in the order.
+may, by order, direct that the prisoner be brought up to the place named in the order.

 (2) If 2 or more people constitute the judicial body for the proceedings, subsection (1)(a) applies to each of them.